AAV vector analytics

 Combining speed, ease of use and low sample requirements, mass photometry integrates seamlessly into workflows for the downstream processing of AAVs in gene therapy development and manufacturing.
 It is also suitable for GMP-compliant environments.

-Mass photometry solutions for AAV vector analytics
+SamuxMP: Your mass photometry solution for AAV vector analytics

 A mass photometer optimized for adeno-associated virus (AAV) characterization, the SamuxMP is an essential tool for AAV research, development and manufacturing.
 It features: